unstructai/.github/unstruct-install.md

 > **Note**: You will need to run the script as sudo on Linux based machines. <br><br>

 ## Prerequisites
+Make sure you have docker installed.

-The install works well, for example, on a MacBook Pro with the following specs.
+Also, the install works well, for example, on a MacBook Pro with the following specs.

 - **Model Name:** MacBook Pro
 - **Processor Name:** 6-Core Intel Core i7